Since it was founded in 2006, The Animal Shelter of Texas County (TASTC) has successfully met numerous challenges head on.

 “And there’s more, but we’re still sorting through it all,” Lemon said.
 “Right now, everything is cash business for us.
 Of course, we have no choice in that.”

-TASTC’s board made the difficult decision to close the Bark Plaza.
-Its last day is Dec.
+TASTC’s board recently made the decision to close the Bark Plaza, and its last day is Dec.
 31.

 “We’re going to focus more on animal welfare again, and we got away from that,” Lemon said.